 Then I learned how to think like God does.

 I’m not broke anymore.

 When we get these things moving in the right direction, the sky is the limit.

 There are three critical things that I've learned over my twenty-plus years, evaluating over one hundred and fifty different business models as a Christian entrepreneur.

 I've put together my observations and these three keys (I learned the hard way) into a Christian Entrepreneur Manifesto along with some step-by-step walk-throughs and demonstrations.

 There is no opt-in required.

-It might be interesting for a Christian looking to start something new or for the first time to escape the "business running them vs. them running their business" or the nine to five and not to have to work for themselves or someone else until the age of eighty.
+It might be interesting for a Christian looking to start something to escape the nine-to-five and not have to work for someone else until the age of eighty.